-TCL adheres to the standards of behavior as stated in The Student Code for South Carolina Technical Colleges, published by the State Board for Technical and Comprehensive Education, in addition to policies set forth in the Student Handbook in the TCL catalog.
+TCL adheres to the standards of behavior as stated in The Student Code for South Carolina Technical Colleges, published by the State Board for Technical and Comprehensive Education, in addition to policies set forth in the TCL Catalog and Student Handbook.
 The Dean of Students (who is a direct report to the Vice President for Student Affairs) is the college's administrative officer responsible for student discipline.
 Students causing discipline problems should be referred to the Student Affairs Division using either the Student Concern Form or the Student Early Alert Form.
-Faculty should become familiar with the Student Affairs Resources Guide in the Faculty Resources section on the TCL website.
+Faculty should become familiar with the Student Affairs Resources Guide.
+All of the documents are listed in the Faculty Resources section on the TCL website.

-VII.
+IV.
 BUSINESS AFFAIRS

-Bookstore Bookstore
+Bookstore

-The bookstore provides service and convenience to students, faculty, and staff.
+The Bookstore function is one of service and convenience rendered to students, faculty, and staff.
 The bookstore carries required textbooks, optional reference books, office supplies, and a variety of novelty products including cards, gifts, clothing, tote bags, backpacks and various other TCL logo merchandise.
-Coffee, cold drinks and snacks are also available in the TCL Bookstore.
+(TCL website; home page; Current Students; Bookstore)